Unsupervised Defect Detection for Surgical Instruments: Proposed Method

 To improve sensitivity to these fine-grained defects, we employ a patch-based analysis strategy.
 Each high-resolution image (after background masking) is divided into non-overlapping patches of size $256\times256$.
 Defect detection is then performed at the patch level.
 This approach allows the model to analyze local details at a higher resolution.

+Importantly, patching increases the relative visibility of small defects.
+For example, a very small blood stain could occupy only 10 pixels in a full image (3024$\times$4032) equating to $8.2 \times 10^{-5}\%$ of the whole image.
+When this image is divided into patches, that same defect would then occupy 0.015\% of the patch.
+Thus, by dividing the entire image into patches, we are able to effectively boost the signal-to-noise ratio and make the defect easier for the model to detect.

 After processing, patch-level defect scores or heatmaps are reconstructed into a full-image defect map by stitching the patches according to their original spatial locations.
-To mitigate isolated noisy responses, the resulting defect map is thresholded using a predefined threshold.
+To mitigate isolated noisy responses, the resulting defect map is thresholded using a predefined threshold which maximizes the pixel level AUROC~\cite{hanley1982meaning}.
 Furthermore, the original SAM-generated segmentation mask is reapplied to the final defect map to ensure that any residual noise outside the instrument region is eliminated.
 This strategy improves both the localization accuracy and the sensitivity to clinically meaningful small defects.